-Because of the high number of unwanted companion animals and the lack of good homes, sometimes the most humane thing that a shelter worker can do is give an animal a peaceful release from a world in which dogs and cats are often considered “surplus” and unwanted.
-TFPF and The American Veterinary Medical Association concur that an intravenous injection of sodium pentobarbital administered by a trained professional is the kindest, most compassionate method of euthanizing animals.
-The American Humane Association considers this to be the only acceptable method of euthanasia for cats and dogs in animal shelters.
+Given the overwhelming number of unwanted companion animals and the scarcity of good homes, the most humane choice sometimes is to provide a peaceful end to their lives.
+Both The Fuzzy Pet Foundation (TFPF) and the American Veterinary Medical Association agree that euthanasia administered via an intravenous injection of sodium pentobarbital by a trained professional is the most compassionate method for euthanizing animals.
+The American Humane Association considers this the only acceptable method of euthanasia for cats and dogs in animal shelters.

-Until dog and cat overpopulation is brought under control through spaying and neutering, we must prevent the suffering of unwanted animals in the most responsible and humane way possible.
-Euthanasia, performed properly, is often the most compassionate option.
+Physical methods like shooting, electrocution, and decompression can lead to immense pain and do not guarantee immediate death.
+Until the overpopulation of dogs and cats is brought under control through spaying and neutering, our responsibility is to prevent the suffering of unwanted animals in the most humane way possible.
+When performed correctly, euthanasia can be the most compassionate option.

-If your local pound or animal shelter is using any euthanasia method other than an intravenous injection of sodium pentobarbital, protest to local authorities and demand that humane methods be implemented.
-Check state and local laws for prescribed methods of euthanasia and insist that your local shelter comply with these requirements.
-Euthanasia should always be performed by well-trained, caring staff members, and animals should never be euthanized in view of other animals.
+If your local shelter is using any euthanasia method other than an intravenous injection of sodium pentobarbital, we urge you to protest to local authorities and demand the adoption of humane methods.
+Ensure that your local shelter complies with state and local laws for euthanasia.
+Euthanasia should always be carried out by trained and caring staff, and never in view of other animals.